gmskazi/pdfmc/README.md

 pdfmc merge file1.pdf file2.pdf file3.pdf
 ```

+You will receive a file "merged_output.pdf", this file will be located in your current working directory and will have
-You will receive a file "merged_output.pdf" that has all the PDFs combined into one files.
+all the PDFs combined into one files.

 #### Flags